--> Sayadasite: Formation of plurals

 Most singular nouns are made plural by simply putting an –s at the end

-Such as child and its plural form, children.
+Such as Dog, child and its plural form, children.

 Plural Rules: Everything You Need to Know About Using English Plural Nouns